Blog Layout

 4. Group Health Insurance Plans

 If you’ve expanded your business to include at least one other employee in addition to yourself, you can explore group health insurance plan options.
-Providing your employees with health insurance coverage can be a good recruiting and retention benefit, as the Employee Benefit Research Institute reports in 2023, 83% of workers ranked healthcare coverage as extremely or very important when considering job decisions.
-According to Gallup, “well-being” is in the top two factors job seekers consider when looking for a new job, which healthcare benefits can support.
+Providing your employees with health insurance coverage can be a good recruiting and retention benefit.
+Consider:

 How do business/group health insurance plan options work?
-As the business owner, you purchase the plan and decide on specifics like employer healthcare coverage, copays and deductibles.
+As the business owner, you purchase the plan and decide on specifics, like employer healthcare coverage, copays and deductibles.
 Typically, employers cover a portion of the plan’s annual or monthly premium cost, while employees cover a premium portion, too.

 When you might want a group plan: If you have at least one other employee and plan to expand your business, it might benefit you as a business owner to offer group health insurance